If you’re a buy to let landlord you could be forgiven for thinking that the government has had it in for you in recent years.

-It’s long been an investment model to push borrowing to get a second rental property.
+It’s long been an investment model to push borrowing to get a second, third or fourth rental property.
 The objective is capital gain and the eventual reward comes from selling after taking a ride on the property market.
 Capital gains tax was reduced from April 2016 to 10% for basic rate tax payers and 20% for higher rate taxpayers but the boot was thoroughly put in to landlords by making the rates 18% & 28% for residential property.

 So why the rush to holiday letting?

 The furnished holiday let tax regime remains a very favourable one and although the yield after expenses may be lower than 12 months of unbroken tenancy the other benefits can significantly outweigh this.

 Mortgage Interest Relief.
 The new rules restricting tax relief on interest payments do not apply to holiday lets.